cbib/dypfish/README.md

 First you need to set the prefix of your conda installation (path to envs directory) in dypfish.yml.
 Then to create the environment:

-`conda env create -f tools/envs/dypfish.yml -p tools/envs/dypfish`
+`conda env create -f tools/envs/dypfish.yml`

 Then activate the environment:

-`conda activate tools/envs/dypfish`
+`conda activate dypfish`

 # Install dependencies via PIP (No conda installation)